 Is a Southwest credit card right for you?

-So, if you want to have a Southwest Companion Pass in your hands ready to go once travel resumes, now’s the time to grab one or even two of these Southwest credit cards and get them working for you.
+But, with travel making a comeback, if you’re looking to hit the ski slopes this fall, now’s the time to grab one or even two of these Southwest credit cards and get them working for you.

-Learn more and apply for the Southwest Rapid Rewards Premier Business card.
+Learn more and apply for the Southwest Premier Business card.

-Learn more and apply for the Southwest Rapid Rewards Performance Business card.
+Learn more and apply for the Southwest Performance Business card.